kcartlidge/nodice/README.md

 This is the name by which the module will be referred to when requested.
 It should be a valid JavaScript identifier.
 Duplicates (by name) are not registered.
-Name collisions for globally registered modules will throw an error.
+Name collisions for globally registered other stuff (things that already exist) will throw an error rather than register.

 *module*